Membership in the Order of the Arrow

 The Membership Journey:

-Once a candidate has been elected by the members of their unit an announcement will be made that night
+Once a candidate has been elected by the members of their unit an announcement can be made that night or at a later date.

 While there are three levels of membership called "honors" (Ordeal, Brotherhood and Vigil) in the Order of the Arrow, all members—regardless of honor—are considered equal.